By Dan Barraclough | Updated: 19 February 2021

 How do bloggers make money?

 There are four key ways in which bloggers make money: adding PPC, CPC, or CPM advertising to their site; writing sponsored content; sharing affiliate links; and branching out into other projects.
 Bloggers can also save money by attracting freebies.

 Before we go into more detail about these methods, there's something important you should understand.
 Your blog will need to be generating a decent amount of traffic (in other words, attracting a good number of readers) before it can start to make money.

 So, you will need your blog's content to be high quality, and to have a USP that keeps readers coming back for more.
 Really, that's the first step towards making your millions.
 The most successful blogs are born out of a genuine interest in something, and their content is natural, relevant and interesting as a result.
 This allows them to organically build up a loyal following, then monetise things later on.

 But back to the question at hand.
-Once you've set up your blog and it's started to build a fanbase, how do you make money as a blogger?
+Once you've set up your blog using a website builder or ecommerce platform, and it's started to build a fanbase, how do you make money as a blogger?
 Here are those four methods, explained…

 Have you ever noticed that book you looked at once on Amazon following you around the web?
 When you land on a blog, you will often notice external advertising – either as a banner at the top or bottom of the page, or in the sidebar (i.e., to the side of the page's main content).
 Sometimes, advertisers will even stage a site takeover ad that'll fill your entire screen.
 These ads can take the form of images, text, or videos.